MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.Automation/Stop-AzAutomationDscNodeConfigurationDeployment.md

 ## SYNOPSIS
 Stops a DSC Node configuration deployment in Automation.
 It only stops the current deployment job but does not unassign already assigned node configurations.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.automation/stop-azautomationdscnodeconfigurationdeployment) for up-to-date information.

 ## SYNTAX

 ### ByJobId (Default)